kscanne/gbb/datasets/topaic/README.md

 should ensure that articles from Tuairisc.ie published in 2015 are omitted from their model.

 The articles were downloaded from the Tuairisc.ie website, and care was taken to remove boilerplate text, ads, and so on.
+In cases where the name of the author appeared in the plain text conversion of an article, we replaced the name with the token `<AUTHOR>` (for fear that the author's names would be by far the strongest signal for this classifier).
 In all, the corpus contains about
 1.3 million words across the 2200 articles.

 All articles are Copyright 2014–2022 Tuairisc Bheo Teoranta.